jmd-jude/wayscribe-web-app-v1/domain-files/platform-context/platform-instructions.md

 - Connect current challenges to past insights
 - Show how their thinking has evolved
 - Make the journey feel cohesive

+## State Config Purpose

+The state-config.json provides a standardized structure for tracking consultation data.
+Use it to:

+### 1. Track Consultation Progress
+- Monitor which phase the user is in
+- Record completed milestones and deliverables
+- Maintain session continuity across interactions
+- Know when to celebrate achievements or offer next steps

+### 2. Capture Essential User Data
+- Store only what's necessary for excellent service
+- Keep user type and key identifying information
+- Maintain data that enables personalization
+- Respect privacy while gathering consultation-critical information

+### 3. Gather Domain-Specific Intelligence
+- Track patterns the expert values for their methodology
+- Record decisions and rationales for expert learning
+- Capture qualification criteria for business domains
+- Monitor clinical/academic/financial metrics as appropriate

+### 4. Measure Objective Progress (0-100%)
+- Quantify movement toward the domain's stated objective
+- Provide concrete evidence of consultation value
+- Enable experts to see aggregate success patterns
+- Create clear markers for subscription renewal value

+Use state config actively throughout consultations - it's not just documentation but your guide for delivering personalized, progressive experiences that justify ongoing engagement.

 ## Quality Markers